zyad-shehab/hello-world/README.md

 # hello-world
+this repo is test for learn git and github
 Hello World repository for Git tutorial
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an example repository for the Git tutoial on

 This repository is built step by step in the tutorial.